FAIRiCUBE/uc2-agriculture-biodiversity-nexus/first-poc/README.md

-# Towards a Rasdaman Deep Learning UDF for UC2
+# Towards a Rasdaman UDF for Deep Learning Inference

 Goal of this activity is to establish a rasdaman User-Defined Function (UDF) for Deep Learning (DL) purposes in UC2.